experimental-software/workshop-materials/README.md

 ## Dependencies

-The following tools need to be installed start using this theme:
+The following tools need to be installed before you can start using the tool:

 - [Hugo](https://gohugo.io/getting-started/quick-start/)
 - [git](https://git-scm.com/downloads)